 Toxoplasma gondii, a parasite found worldwide, causes congenital infection in about 1/10,000 to 80/10,000 births.

-In suspected congenital toxoplasmosis, serologic tests, MRI or CT imaging of the brain, CSF analysis, and a thorough eye examination by an ophthalmologist should be done.
+For infants with suspected congenital toxoplasmosis, serologic tests, MRI or CT imaging of the brain, CSF analysis, brain stem auditory evoked responses, and a thorough eye examination by an ophthalmologist should be done.
 CSF abnormalities include xanthochromia, pleocytosis, and increased protein concentration.
-The placenta is inspected for characteristic signs of T. gondii infection.
+The placenta is inspected for characteristic signs of T. gondii infection (eg, placentitis).
 Nonspecific laboratory findings include thrombocytopenia, lymphocytosis, monocytosis, eosinophilia, and elevated transaminases.
-PCR testing of body fluids, including CSF, and tissues can also be done to confirm infection.
+PCR testing of body fluids, including CSF, and tissues (placenta) can also be done to confirm infection.

 Some children have a fulminant course with early death, whereas others have long-term neurologic sequelae.
 Occasionally, neurologic manifestations (eg, chorioretinitis, intellectual disability, deafness, seizures) develop years later in children who appeared normal at birth.
 Consequently, children with congenital toxoplasmosis should be closely monitored beyond the neonatal period.

-Limited data suggest that treatment of infected women during pregnancy may be beneficial to the fetus.
-Spiramycin (available in the US with special permission from the FDA) has been used to prevent maternofetal transmission but does not provide treatment to the fetus.
+Limited data suggest that treatment of infected women during pregnancy may be beneficial to the fetus (1 Treatment references Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
+Manifestations, if present, are prematurity, intrauterine growth restriction, jaundice, hepatosplenomegaly... read more ).
+Spiramycin (available in the US with special permission from the U.S. Food and Drug Administration [FDA]) has been used to prevent maternofetal transmission but does not provide treatment to the fetus.
+A recent retrospective review suggests that the addition of trimethoprim/sulfamethoxazole may increase the effectiveness of transmission prevention (2 Treatment references Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
+Manifestations, if present, are prematurity, intrauterine growth restriction, jaundice, hepatosplenomegaly... read more ).
 Pyrimethamine and sulfonamides have been used later in gestation to treat the infected fetus.

 Treatment of symptomatic and asymptomatic neonates may improve outcome.
-Therefore, treatment is begun with pyrimethamine (initial loading dose of 2 mg/kg po once/day for 2 days followed by 1 mg/kg po once/day, maximum 25 mg) and leucovorin (10 mg po 3 times/wk).
-Sulfadiazine (50 mg/kg po bid, maximum 4 g) is begun after neonatal jaundice has resolved.
-After the initial 6 mo of treatment, sulfadiazine and leucovorin are continued at the same dose, but pyrimethamine is given less frequently (only on Monday, Wednesday, and Friday).
-This regimen is continued for at least 6 more mo.
+Therefore, treatment is begun with oral pyrimethamine (initial loading dose of 2 mg/kg once a day for 2 days followed by 1 mg/kg once a day, maximum 25 mg) and oral leucovorin (10 mg 3 times a week).
+Oral sulfadiazine (50 mg/kg 2 times a day, maximum 4 g) is begun after neonatal jaundice has resolved.
+After the initial 6 months of treatment, sulfadiazine and leucovorin are continued at the same dose, but pyrimethamine is given less frequently (only on Monday, Wednesday, and Friday).
+This regimen is continued for at least 6 more months.
 All treatment should be overseen by an expert.
 The use of corticosteroids is controversial and should be determined case by case but may be considered for active chorioretinitis or if CSF protein is > 1 gm/dL.

-Congenital toxoplasmosis is usually due to a primary maternal infection acquired during pregnancy; prior infection is of low risk.
+Congenital toxoplasmosis is usually due to a primary maternal infection acquired during pregnancy; reactivation of prior infection is of low risk except in immunocompromised women.

-Many organs may be affected, including heart, liver, lungs, and CNS; the classic triad of findings consists of chorioretinitis, hydrocephalus, and intracranial calcifications.
+Many organs may be affected, including heart, liver, lungs, and central nervous system; the classic triad of findings consists of chorioretinitis, hydrocephalus, and intracranial calcifications.

-Some children have a fulminant course with early death, whereas others have long-term neurologic sequelae (which may not develop for several years).
+Some children have a fulminant course with early death, whereas others have long-term neurologic and ophthalmologic sequelae (which may not develop for several years or even decades).

-Do PCR analysis of amniotic fluid (for fetal infection) or of body fluids (including CSF) and tissues for neonatal infection; serologic testing may also be used.
+Do polymerase chain reaction (PCR) analysis of amniotic fluid (for fetal infection) or of body fluids (including cerebrospinal fluid) and tissues for neonatal infection; serologic testing may also be used.